RomanistHere/Measureland/MigrtionPlan.md

 # To do:

 - create popup for handling (showing) errors
+- remaining ratings, show true number
 - drawing
 - restyle filters
 - check (stricter) content security policy
 - do we need loggedInPopup?
-- remaining ratings, show true number
 - write a contribution guide
 - write an article about how awesome svelte is
 - track user flow
 - create Measureland discord and some community articles to get started

+# Non-migration to do:
+- highlight area with showrating popup